JimBouse/ucrm-freeradius-auth/README.md

 This process shoud take about 20 minutes on a clean VM.

 It looks for a custom attribute in UCRM called "devicemac" containing the MAC address of the client.
 If you use a different custom attibute name, you can modify that in the service.edit.php file.
-Make sure you have run sudo apt update && sudo apt upgrade;
+Make sure you have run sudo apt update && sudo apt upgrade before proceeding.

 # Type command bellow in a fresh ubuntu 24.04 server to get started and follow the prompts as they pop up.
 # sudo -i